Charles Verlat: Work

 Verlat was a versatile artist who practised painting, watercolor and etching.
 He also was an avid draughtsman.
 His subject matter was wide-ranging and included animal paintings, portraits, religious compositions, Orientalist works, genre scenes, including a number of singeries, and some still lifes.
 He was initially influenced by the professors of the Antwerp Academy who were important proponents of the Belgian Romantic school and preached a return to the glorious Flemish Baroque style to treat important events in Belgium's history.
 He was later influenced by other contemporary art movements: the German Idealists whom he knew through Ary Scheffer in Paris and the Realism of Gustave Courbet.
 During his stay in Palestine his palette became muted and lost its Flemish bluster.
 Despite these many influences, his main inspiration was the work of the Flemish Baroque masters Rubens, van Dyck and Jordaens.
 He regained his more colorful palette after his return to Antwerp.

 During his lifetime he was recognised as an important animal painter.
-He was able to render animals in a lively and Realist manner.
+He was able to render animals in a lively and realistic manner.
 One of his early animal works was acquired by the English animal painter Edwin Landseer.
 One of the best known examples of his art in this area is The defense of the herd (1878, Royal Museum of Fine Arts Antwerp).
 Painted during his Palestine residence it has the muted palette that he adopted during this period.
 It shows the kind of dynamic representation of animals only interactions that can be seen in the animal paintings of earlier Flemish animaliers such as Frans Snyders.
 Verlat painted many works in the genre of the singeries, i.e. humoristic renderings of monkeys engaging in human activities.
 The monkeys in the scenes are often dressed in costumes which adds comedy to their 'aping' of a specific human action (often a vice such as smoking or gambling) or occupation such as art critic, dentist, painter, musician etc.

 He created some original etchings in the early 1880s, including a self-portrait.
 He worked directly on the plate without other preparation which gives these works a spontaneous feel.